 The 3DCityplanner offers:

 An online 3D visualization of the project area, including existing buildings, vegetation, soil structure, cables, pipelines and underground constructions.

 3D layers with additional data.
 For instance zoning, cultural heritage, groundwater protection areas and pollution.

-The possibility to add existing data, harmonize, combine and translate it (possibly using models) to information.
+Worldwide data such as 3d Buildings and the possibility to add existing data, harmonize, combine and translate it (possibly using models) to information.

-The uses of the 3D Geoviewer:
+The uses of the 3DCityplanner:

 Collecting spatial information, combining sources and presenting it in a clear manner to the user.